 In counties across Pennsylvania, there are special DUI Courts that hear cases involving eligible DUI offenses.
 As explained on the Pennsylvania Courts’ website, “[t]he goal of the DUI Courts is to protect public safety using the highly successful drug court model to process cases of eligible defendants.”
-However, even if your case is assigned to a DUI Court, you can still face severe penalties, and you will still need to hire an attorney to help you avoid unnecessary consequences as a result of your DUI arrest.
+However, even if your case is assigned to a DUI Court, you can still face severe penalties, and you will still need to hire a DUI attorney to help you avoid unnecessary consequences as a result of your DUI arrest.

 3. Pennsylvania has an Implied Consent Law

-Under Pennsylvania’s implied consent law, by driving on the public roads, you consent to giving a breath, blood, or urine sample if you get arrested for DUI.
+Under Pennsylvania’s implied consent law, by driving on public roads, you consent to give a breath, blood, or urine sample if you get arrested for DUI.
 Violating the implied consent law is a separate offense from DUI, and you can be convicted of an implied consent violation even if you were wrongfully arrested for DUI.
 Furthermore, the penalties for an implied consent violation can actually be more severe than the penalties for a DUI in some respects.
 For example, unlike a first-time DUI conviction, a conviction for a first-time implied consent violation carries a one-year driver’s license suspension, and the reinstatement fee is $500 (compared to the $300 fine for a standard first-time DUI offense).